abo-abo/hydra/README.md

 though certain bindings is less than the cost of accidentally exiting a red Hydra by pressing the wrong prefix.

-Note that it does not make sense to define a singe amaranth head, so this color can only be assigned to the body.
+Note that it does not make sense to define a single amaranth head, so this color can only be assigned to the body.
 An amaranth body will always have some amaranth heads and some blue heads (otherwise, it's impossible to exit), no reds.